HL7/fhir-qi-core/pages/qdm-to-qicore.md

 ### 8.4 Observations

-A number of QDM “datatypes” (i.e., information class with its corresponding context of use) are basically observations.
+A number of QDM "datatypes" (i.e., information class with its corresponding context of use) are basically observations.
 These include:

   - Assessment, Performed